Skip to main content

 • International Standards on Auditing

-The Ministry of Finance (MoF) is responsible for adopting audit standards for all companies.
-According to Accountancy Profession Act No. 364 of 1994, the Lebanese Association of Certified Public Accountants (LACPA) proposes auditing standards to the MoF.
-The Beirut Stock Exchange (BSE) and Banking Control Commission (BCC) also set requirements for entities under their supervision.
+The Ministry of Finance (MoF) is responsible for adopting auditing standards in Lebanon.
+The Beirut Stock Exchange (BSE) and the Banking Control Commission (BCC) may also establish audit requirements for entities under their supervision.

 Current Status: Adopted